Ilcendare/Ilcendare/README.md

 ## 🚀 About Me
 - My name is Mahmoud Sayed.
 - I'm a Mechatronics Engineering graduate.
-- I'm an Embedded Firmware Engineer.
+- My role: Embedded Software Engineer.

 # More about me 👋